AtomGraph/Web-Client/README.md

 Graphity Client is a Java framework for building read-write Linked Data applications.
-If you have a triplestore with RDF data that you want to publish and/or build an end-user application on it, or would like to explore Linked Open Data, Graphity provides the components you need.
+If you have a triplestore with RDF data that you want to publish and/or build an end-user application on it, or would like to explore Linked Open Data, Client provides the components you need.
 It is stable yet actively maintained software, conveniently available on Maven as a single dependency for your project.

-What Graphity provides for users as out-of-the-box generic features:
+What GC provides for users as out-of-the-box generic features:
 * declarative control of published data using URI and SPARQL templates
 * multilingual, responsive user interface built with Twitter Bootstrap
 * multiple rendering modes (currently item/list/table)